mlabuda2/nf-tower-docs/docs/faqs.md

 - If the Participant role is Admin and the Team role is Launch, the user will have Admin rights.
 - If the Participant role is Launch and the Team role is Launch, the user will have Launch rights.

-As a best practice, Seqera suggests using Teams as the primary vehicle of assigning rights within a Workspace and only adding named Participants when one-off privilege escalations are deemed necessary.
+As a best practice, Seqera suggests using Teams as the primary vehicle for assigning rights within a Workspace and only adding named Participants when one-off privilege escalations are deemed necessary.

 ## Amazon